 - Foods and drinks made with sugar, like regular soft drinks and desserts

-If you have type 1 diabetes, you must match your carbohydrate intake to your insulin dose.
+If you have type 1 diabetes, you must balance your carbohydrate intake and your insulin dose.
 To get the best blood sugar result, your carbohydrate count must be accurate.
 Carbohydrates are counted in grams, which is a measure of weight – and even a few grams more or less can make a difference in your blood sugar reading.

-Similarly, if you have type 2 diabetes, and are treated with medications that cause insulin to be released from the pancreas (Insulin Secretagogues), or insulin, you also must match your carbohydrate intake to your medication dose.
+Similarly, if you have type 2 diabetes, and are treated with medications that cause insulin to be released from the pancreas (Insulin Secretagogues), or insulin, you also must balance your carbohydrate intake and your medication dose.
 To get the best blood sugar result, your carbohydrate count must be accurate.